ACCESS NL > Housing in the Netherlands > Renting a house in the Netherlands > Are there any special rules for collecting household waste?

 How about taking possession?

-What should I do when I want to hand the property back to the landlord?
+What should I do when I want to move out of a rented property?

 I have some issues and contract disputes with my landlord on the room/house that I am renting.
 Can ACCESS provide me with some legal advice or is there a legal authority that I can go to or consult regarding these issues?